For update information see below and for latest version http://www.londonfreelance.org/feesguide/print.php?section=general

 Freelances who handle original artwork or transparencies or permissions for the use of these should check that their client has adequate insurance to cover loss, damage or inadvertent copyright infringement.

 Freelances commissioned to carry out dangerous work must check that the client will insure them against personal injury and damage to equipment.
-See the roundup of Safety at work articles.

 We understand and will exercise our statutory right to interest and compensation for debt recovery costs under the late payment legislation if we are not paid according to agreed credit terms.